Evernote/evernote-sdk-python/README.md

 * Sample code for every method in the folder "all_methods"
 * An examples of a Evernote Business application in "Evernote Business"
 * A test script in "client"
-* A web application that saves random GIFs to Evernote
+* A web application that saves random GIFs to Evernote in "giphy"
-* A web application that makes and serves Evernote template notes
+* A web application that makes and serves Evernote template notes in "templates"

 ### References ###